 The problem: difficulty in accessing aid.

-Two thirds of refugees worldwide are urban refugees and in Jordan they represent up to 80 percent of the 650,000 registered Syrian refugees.
+Two thirds of refugees worldwide are urban refugees.
 However, urban refugees' access to aid is far below the level of camp-based refugees.
 We brainstormed ways that we, as students, could help.
-Rather than follow a traditional class model, we focused on digital solutions that we could build in conjunction with NGO partners and Jordanians and Syrians on the ground.
+Rather than follow a traditional class model, we focused on digital solutions that we could build in conjunction with NGO partners and affected populations on the ground.

 “Digital solutions can help to improve service coordination and refugee experiences with aid.”